👀 projects & publications

 Emily Dickinson

-• In Chinese, ‘Blank’ is ‘Kongbai 空白’
+• In Chinese, ‘Blank’ is ‘Kongbai 空白’.

 Due to the state’s choice of censorship, independent publishing is substantially forbidden in China today, making it an underground activity.
 I only became aware of this reality recently when Xu Kuangzhi, founder as well as the only working staff of KONGBAI, was managing to publish and circulate my book on More’s Utopia with an ISBN acquired from Hong Kong.
 The book has been confidently polished to avoid sensitive words, phrases, rhetorics and controversial topics, protecting all in China involved (and will be involved) in producing and communicating this work.